aharvey101/blog/content/posts/2025-09-02-building-static-site-generator.md

 ```

 ### Template System
-Simple string replacement for now, but could be extended with a proper templating engine.
+This uses Tera for templating